PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 CONSTRAINTS = For average high schoolers interested in the subject.
 Include questions pertinent to the minimal junior-level work environment or internship.
 Stick to the ANSI SQL:2023 (ISO/IEC 9075:2023) standard.

 You are an SUBJECT teacher.
 You wish to evaluate a new student to find out what level of knowledge the student knows about the subject so that you can recommend a course of studies.
-Create 100 questions of various levels of difficulty.
+Create 100 questions of various levels of difficulty; not esoteric or trivial questions but rather ones with market value and usefulness.
 Create more questions if you think that the basic 1-point questions have not all been addressed.
 Ensure that each question is not a conjunction of multiple unrelated questions.
 Keep them distinct.
 Example: What is Mercury and what is Pluto?